 The DI program is a component of SDI and provides benefits to workers who are unable to work due to pregnancy or a non-work related illness or injury.
 California, Rhode Island, New Jersey, New York, Hawaii, plus the Commonwealth of Puerto Rico, are the only states and territories that provide DI for their workforce.

 The SDI program includes the Paid Family Leave (PFL) program, which allows California workers to take up to six weeks of paid leave each year to care for a seriously ill child, spouse, parent or domestic partner, or to bond with a new child.

 A DI Fund balance ranging from 25 percent to 50 percent of the prior 12 months of disbursements is generally considered adequate to maintain solvency through typical fluctuations in contributions and disbursements.
-The projected DI Fund adequacy rate is 44 percent for 2012, 43 percent for 2013, and 62 percent for 2014.
+The DI Fund adequacy rate was 44 percent for 2011, 49 percent for 2012, and projected to be 39 percent for 2013, and 59 percent for 2014.